Glasgow - City of Sculpture

 Clubb & McLean

-A prolific firm of monumental sculptors established by Alexander Clubb and his cousin, Peter McLean, as Clubb & McLean, in 1853 (they occasionally signed their work McLean & Clubb).
+A prolific firm of monumental sculptors established by Alexander Clubb and his cousin, Peter McLean, in 1853.

-Working in sandstone, the firm produced a significant number of impressive sculptural monuments for the Necropolis and Glasgow’s other cemeteries, often to the designs of prominent city architects.
+The firm produced a significant number of impressive, sculptural monuments for the Necropolis and Glasgow's other cemeteries.

-These include the finely detailed monuments in the Necropolis to Robert Stewart, of Omoa, designed by architect James Brown (c.1854, Omega, signed: McLean); the bookseller David Robertson, designed by James Hamilton II, with a stone portrait relief (1856, Epsilon, signed Clubb & McLean); John Miller, of Muirshields, by James Hamilton II (1856, Epsilon, signed: Clubb & McLean); and the Classical monument to William Harper Minnoch (c.
-1863, Mnema, signed Clubb & McLean).
+These include the finely carved stones in the Necropolis to Robert Stewart, of Omoa, designed by architect James Brown (c.1854, signed McLean); the bookseller David Robertson, with a stone portrait relief (1856, signed Clubb & McLean); and John Miller, of Muirshields (1856, Clubb & McLean).

-The Miller of Muirshields monument is the firm’s most impressive work in the Necropolis, and was discussed, and its sculptors identified, in an article published in the Glasgow Herald on 10th September 1856:
+The latter is the firm's most impressive work in the Necropolis, and was discussed, and its sculptors identified, in an article published in the Glasgow Herald on 10th September 1856:

 In alto relievo on each side are carved pairs of inverted torches, crosswise, and bound at the point of junction with laurel wreaths.
 The pedestal itself is a sarcophagus formed exactly on the model of Scipio’s tent in Rome.
 [The sculptors are] Clubb & McLean.
 It stands in the farthest eastern terrace”.

-Outwith Glasgow, a good example of Clubb & McLean's work is the white marble wall monument commemorating Rev. John Reid in Old Kilpatrick Bowling Church (1867).
+Outwith Glasgow, a good example of their work is the white marble wall monument commemorating Rev. John Reid in Old Kilpatrick Bowling Church (1867).

 Sources: